 It’s a great age for honing their cooking skills, and building on these skills is a great confidence booster at a time when self confidence can suffer as they progress through puberty.

 Want to save this for later reference?
-Pin the image below!
+Pin the image above!

 Essential tools for cooking with kids